badorius/vulnhub/0xDiablos/follow.md

 vuln: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, BuildID[sha1]=ab7f19bb67c16ae453d4959fba4e6841d930a6dd, for GNU/Linux 3.2.0, not stripped
 ```

 To complete this practice it is necessary to understand buffer overflow.
-Read the following content:
+Read the following content, I did some practices with basic c program:

 [reto](scripts/follow.md)

+To complete is recomended:  ghidra, gdb, python pwn, gdb-peda

 Open vuln file with ghidra, check functions and we find flag function with fgets, fgets like others can be overfloaded since var has been defined as char local_50 [64].